Kouklia: Archaeology

 However recent research by Cyprus University since 2006 has used topographical evidence and geophysical studies to offer an alternative explanation; there are so many architectural fragments that the remains must be a deposit of an ancient acropolis with monumental buildings including a palace and sanctuary that were destroyed in the early 5th century BC.

 The Hadjiaptoullas plateau 1 km east of the sanctuary of Aphrodite has been identified as the site of the royal palace and in 2016 a large storage and industrial complex of the Cypro-Classical period was also discovered by the University of Cyprus.

 The Laona hill just north of the Hadjiabdoulla complex has been identified as a monumental tumulus measuring 100 by 60 m and over 10 m high, and is extremely rare in ancient Cyprus.
 It is dated to the 3rd century BC.
 In 2016 excavations discovered an ancient rampart below the burial mound dating to the 6th century BC towards the end of the Cypro-Archaic period.

 Geography

 Kouklia receives average annual rainfall of about 420 mm.
 Grapes (wine-making and table varieties), bananas, various citrus fruits, avocados, apricots, kiwis, olives, locust beans, legumes, peanuts, and a large variety of vegetables are cultivated on the village's fertile land.
 The Randi Forest in the south-east as well as part of the Oriti Forest in the north-east fall within Kouklia's administrative boundaries.
 Animal husbandry is well developed in the community.
 Palm trees are planted in the main-street at the entrance to the village.

-Tourism

-The natural environment of the region, the Petra tou Romiou site, the archaeological discoveries of the area, the proximity to Aphrodite Hills Resort and the elevated views of the sea all make Kouklia a tourist destination.

-Village

-There is a regional elementary school in the village, attended by pupils from both Kouklia and the neighboring village of Nikokleia.
-There are also a police station, a health centre, and a state-owned nursery (greenhouse).
-In the village plaza, there are several coffee-houses and taverns.
-The church of the Apostle and Evangelist Luke stands in the central plaza.
-Inhabitants of the village are known for their piety and respect for the sacred and holy chapels or ruins of chapels.
-Christos Miltiadous is the current mayor of Kouklia.
-Most villagers work in agriculture, some in tourism related activities, while others are employed at the Aphrodite Hills Resort complex.